JasmineRimani/HIST-from-SysML-to-HDDL/CoRoDro/Readme.md

 **Test new navigation stack --> it works!!!!!**
 Launch:
 1 roslaunch my_pcl_tutorial rover_sensors.launch
-2 amcl or fake localization
+2 amcl or fake localization (fake localization works better - however it tendes to drift after a bit) we can regive a position estimate ). amcl makes the system oscillate a bit - because the rate of the position input is not that good.
 3 roslaunch leo_navigation move_base_asr_navf.launch

 **Move base without the map** --> or you can directly explore the environment with the keyboard control (if you are not able to test this!!) --> this work!!!